V.Unbeatable: America's Got Talent

 On America's Got Talent in 2019, V. Unbeatable's Judge Cuts performance consisted of an acrobatic dance routine in tribute to their fallen founder, which included flipping members over the judges' table and into chairs held high above them.
 Howie Mandel, Gabrielle Union, Julianne Hough, Simon Cowell, and guest judge Dwyane Wade all gave them standing ovations.
 Impressed with their performance, Wade hit the Golden Buzzer, sending V. Unbeatable directly to the quarterfinals.
 They made it past the semifinals and performed in the finals.
 In the end, they took 4th place in the 2019 AGT.

 America's Got Talent: The Champions

 V. Unbeatable returned to America's Got Talent: The Champions in 2020 (the second season of the show) after coming 4th in America's Got Talent.
 After their first performance, they received a golden buzzer from judge Howie Mandel, sending the dance group straight to the finals along with three other contestants.
 After a stunning performance in the finals and a performance with Travis Barker in the results episode they proceeded to make the Top 5.
 After announcing the 5th, 4th and 3rd place acts they announced the winner.
 In the end they won the competition receiving the title of "World Champion", a cash prize and the grand champions trophy.

+America's Got Talent: Fantasy League

+In 2024, V.Unbeatable was announced to be taking part in another AGT spinoff, America's Got Talent: Fantasy League on Howie Mandel's team.
+During the semi-final episode on February 5, 2024, they received the golden buzzer from Heidi Klum sending them to the finals on her team.
+They finished in third place.